52North/MariDataHarvest/README.md

 ```
 both arguments are required:

->--year: the year to download AIS-data.
+>year: the year to download AIS-data.

->--minutes: is the subsampling interval in minutes.
+>minutes: is the subsampling interval in minutes.